jsmjie/FedBase/README.md

 # How to develop your own FL with fedbase?

 # Baselines
-1. Global training
+1. Centralized train
+2. Local train
-2. FedAvg
+3. FedAvg
-3. Ditto
+4. Ditto
+5. Clustered FL

 # To be continued...